toptal/chewy/README.md

 ### Ruby

-Chewy is compatible with MRI 2.4-2.7.
-Ruby 3 support is currently in development.
+Chewy is compatible with MRI 2.5-3.0¹.

+> ¹ Ruby 3 is only supported with Rails 6.1

 ### Elasticsearch